lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 2 step modulation will decide the highest Hum pitch you can achieve using this tempo, any longer modulation will decrease pitch by certain amount of semitones.<br>
-Now tune your **"TEMPO"** value for highest Hum pitch you want available, and reach the other lower Hum notes using more steps in modulation, or by H1 command.
+Now tune your **"TEMPO"** value for highest Hum pitch you want available, and reach the other lower Hum notes using more steps in modulation, or by H1 command explaied below.

 ### H10 - hop between steps

 Use loops like **"H`10`"** and **"H`00`"** right below to achieve modulation in between rows, by rapidly switching between two steps.
 It works only between first couple steps, trying to do that below 5step modulation will be difficult to tune and can start to sound like an arp on lower TEMPOs<br>
 ![3stepH1](https://user-images.githubusercontent.com/66220663/99185036-0ed20580-273f-11eb-8f57-2b729d880c0e.png)<br>
 *(picture showing **3 step H1** modulation)*<br>
+(side note: loop demonstrated above is slightly CPU intensive than it's **3 step H0** variant)

-## 7. Hum Pitch table
+## 6. Hum Pitch table

 Regardless of the tempo, relation between Hum notes stay same!<br>
 Table below represents part of usable Hum frequencies combinations you can use in table,<br>